 If you take multiple day trades at the same time, make sure they move independently of each other.

-It is easy to get caught up in the news of the day or form a bias based on an article or video you saw that says economic conditions are good/bad for a country/currency.
+It is easy to get caught up in the news of the day or to form a bias based on an article you read that says economic conditions are good or bad for a particular country or currency.

-The long-term fundamental outlook doesn't matter when you are day trading.
+The long-term fundamental outlook is irrelevant when you are day trading.
 Your only goal is to implement your strategy, no matter which direction it tells you to trade.
-"Bad" investments can go up temporarily, and good investments can go down in the short-term.
+Bad investments can go up temporarily, and good investments can go down in the short-term.

-Fundamentals have absolutely nothing to do with short-term price movements...so don't even bother looking at fundamental analysis while day trading.
-It will not serve you well, and any long-term biases could cause you to deviate from your trading plan (discussed next).
-Your trading plan--and the strategies it contains--give you an edge in the market and prevent you from gambling.
+Fundamentals have absolutely nothing to do with short-term price movements—using fundamental analysis causes you to focus on the wrong concepts and form biases.
+Any long-term biases can only cause you to deviate from your trading plan.
+Your trading plan and the strategies it contains are your guide in the market and prevent you from taking unnecessary risks, or gambling.

-If you don't have a trading plan, you are gambling.
-Create a trading plan and test it for profitability in a demo account before utilizing it with real money.
+If you don't have a trading plan, you are taking unnecessary gambles.
+Create a trading plan and test it for profitability in a demo account or simulator before trying it with real money.

 If these tips seem similar to warnings about gambling, it is because they are.
 Day trading, or stock trading in general, can cause people to win and lose a fortune in a day—recent studies and theories behind compulsive trading addiction are gaining strength (for valid reasons), and you should be on the lookout for the signs.